rtmigo/xrandom_dart/README.md

 ```

 You can achieve the same determinism by creating the `Random` with a `seed` argument.
 However, this does
-not protect you from `dart:math` implementation updates.
+not protect you from the dart:math implementation updates.

 The sequences produced by the `expected()` generators are intended to be reproducible.